alnvdl/terr/README.md

 ```

 Adopting `terr.Trace` is harder, as it's impossible write a simple gofmt
-rewrite rule that works for all cases. `terr.Trace` needs to be applied as
+rewrite rule that works for all cases. `terr.Trace` has to be applied as needed
-needed in a code base, typically in cases where `return err` is used, turning
+in a code base, typically in cases where `return err` is used, turning it
-it into `return terr.Trace(err)`.
+into `return terr.Trace(err)`.

 ## Getting rid of terr
 Run the following commands in a folder to recursively get rid of terr in all